 If the water gets too dirty for your comfort level, dump it out in the bathtub and refill it with hot water from the bathtub or a different sink.
 Or, prepare more hot water and place it in a second mug or bowl and keep it nearby.

 You do not want to rinse lather and hair down the drain because they lead to clogging.
 Since the lather will be in the mug or bowl with hot water, that takes care of the lather, but now you have to do something about the hair.
 So, what do you do about the hair?

 You can line the sink with paper towels to catch the hair or place a plastic garbage bag (creating a concave) in it so it collects the hair.
 When you’re done shaving, clean up the mess and remember, “No hair left behind!”

 Before you start shaving, remove the sink’s plug and use what is called a SinkShroom (a sink drain protector that catches hair).
 It gives you added protection from any loose hairs that may sneak their way down the drain.

 We hope you found this advice helpful!
-If you need a professional to unclog your drain, contact Winters Home Services today!
+If you need a professional to unclog your drain, call (617) 977-3101 or contact Winters Home Services today!